haoruiii/haoruiii.github.io/_pages/en-us/blog.md

 permalink: /blog/
 title: Blog
 blog_name: To See the World and Tell the Story
-description: my experiences in grad school and more
+description: grad school and more
 nav: true
 nav_order: 4
 pagination: